lucbk23/low_level_c/notes.md

 - Linux make them as ```.out``` files
 - Mac just make them as files with no extension.
 The files consist of binary code that the computer can understand.

+## From the podcast
+Think of the compiler as a translator.
+It takes human words and transates them into machine code.
+The compiler also acts as quality control.
+Loop unrolling: The compiler will unroll loops for you.
+- Preprocessing: #include files using this is like including a library, so you can fetch certain functions from that library.
+- Compilation: The compiler translates this code into assembly code, which is a low level representation of the code which the computer can understand.
+- Assembly: The assembly code is translated into machine code, which is the lowest level of code that the computer can understand.
+- Linking: All of the above steps are linked together to create a .exe file or .out file.
+- Libraries: The compiler will also fetch certain libraries from the internet, so you can use certain functions from those libraries.
+    - Different types of libraries:
+        - Static libraries: These are libraries that are stored on your computer, so you can use them in your program.
+                - Downside: Baked directly into the program, so you can't update the library without recompiling the program.
+Also the .exe file is larger.
+                - Upside: Programs become self-contained, so you don't need to worry about the libraries being updated.
+        - Dynamic libraries: Also known as shares libraries.
+These libraries are loaded into the computer's memory when the program is run, so you don't need to worry about the libraries being updated.
+                - Downside: You need to download the library before you can use it.
+                - Upside: Since the library is loaded directly, you dont have to recompile you can just update the library and the program will work.

+## Role of the Header files

 # Hex Dump